Five safes

 The Five Safes is a framework for helping make decisions about making effective use of data which is confidential or sensitive.
-It is mainly used to describe or design research access to statistical data held by government agencies, and by data archives such as the UK Data Service.
+It is mainly used to describe or design research access to statistical data held by government and health agencies, and by data archives such as the UK Data Service.

 Two of the Five Safes refer to statistical disclosure control, and so the Five Safes is usually used to contrast statistical and non-statistical controls when comparing data management options.

 Concept

 The Five Safes proposes that data management decisions be considered as solving problems in five 'dimensions': projects, people, settings, data and outputs.
 The combination of the controls leads to 'safe use'.
 These are most commonly expressed as questions, for example:

 These dimensions are scales, not limits.
 That is, solutions can have a mix of more or fewer controls in each dimension, but the overall aim of 'safe use' independent of the particular mix.
 For example, a public use file available for open download cannot control who uses it, where or for what purpose, and so all the control (protection) must be in the data itself.
 In contrast, a file which is only accessed through a secure environment with certified users can contain very sensitive information: the non-statistical controls allow the data to be 'unsafe'.
-One academic likened the process to a graphic equalizer, where bass and treble can be combined independently to produce a sound the listener likes.
+One academic likened the process to a graphic equalizer, where bass and treble can be combined independently to produce a sound the listener likes,which has proven to be a very useful metaphor.
+This 2023 Data Foundation webinar is an expert discussion of how the elements interact, including an excellent introductory representation.

 There is no 'order' to the Five Safes, in that one is necessarily more important than the others.
 However, Ritchie argued that the 'managerial' controls (projects, people, setting) should be addressed before the 'statistical' controls (data, output).

 The Five Safes concept is associated with other topics which developed from the same programme at ONS, although these are not necessarily implemented.
 Safe people is associated with 'active researcher management', while safe outputs is linked with principles-based output statistical disclosure control.